How Much Does a Handyman Charge to Hang a Door?

 Common Mistakes That Cost You More Money

-The good news is that most door installs go smoothly.
-That said, there are a few mistakes that can drive up your bill fast.
-The biggest one is buying the wrong door size.
-Measure your rough opening before you shop.
-The rough opening should be about 2 inches taller and 2 inches wider than the door itself to leave room for the frame and shims.
+Most door installs go fine.
+But a few errors rack up costs fast.
+The biggest: buying the wrong size.
+Measure your rough opening before shopping.
+It should be about 2 inches taller and 2 inches wider than the door itself to leave room for frame and shims.

 The Bottom Line

-In most cases, hanging an interior door costs between $100 and $300 depending on the door type and job details.
-Pre-hung doors are faster and cheaper to install.
+Interior door hanging costs $100 to $300 depending on door type and what needs doing.
+Pre-hung doors install faster and cheaper.
 Slab doors take more skill and time.
-If you are ready to move forward, get a free estimate from The Toolbox Pro — describe your project online for an instant price.
+Ready to start?
+Get an instant estimate from The Toolbox Pro and describe your project for a quick price.

 Need help with this?